- World Languages and Cultures

 Current Native Speakers

-Cristobal Salido-Malpica is a Finance major at NIU.
+Cristobal Salido-Malpica is a finance major at NIU.
 He was born in Mexico City and lived in a town nearby called Metepec for most of my life.
 Cris moved to the United States four years ago to start his freshman year of high school and he loves it here.
 He enjoys playing sports, meeting new people, and spending time outside doing activities or exploring new places.

 Kanami Sugano is from Osaka, Japan.
 She came to the U.S. four years ago.
-She really enjoys being the native speaker and helping students to practice Japanese because she learns new things about her own language and culture through this program.
+She really enjoys being a native speaker and helping students to practice Japanese because she learns new things about her own language and culture through this program.